 Figure 3.15.
-Global and U.S. Emissions of CO2 from Fossil Fuels and Industrial Sources (CO2 from land use change excluded) across Reference Scenarios (GtC/y).
+Global Emissions of CO2 from Fossil Fuels and Industrial Sources (CO2 from land use change excluded) across Reference Scenarios (GtC/y).
 In the absence of climate policy, all three models project increases in global emissions of CO2 from fossil fuel combustion and other industrial sources, mainly cement production.
-By 2100, global emissions are between 22.5 GtC/yr and 24 GtC/yr.
-U.S. emissions are more varied across the Reference Scenarios.
-By 2100,U.S. emission are between 2 GtC/yr and 5 GtC/yr.
-Note that CO2 from landuse change is excluded from this figure.
+By 2100, reference emissions are between 22.5 GtC/yr and 24 GtC/yr.
+Note that CO2 from land-use change is excluded from this figure.